Rising from the Dead

 “Just as sin entered the world through one man, and death through sin, and in this way death came to all people” (Romans 5:12).

-For thousands of years, the story of humanity moved in only one direction.
+For thousands of years, the story of mankind moved in only one direction.
 Life began with a first breath and ended with a final breath.
 No matter how far humanity advanced or how great its achievements became, every life still came to the same end.
-Death was not just the end of life; it was the outcome no one could avoid.
+Death was not merely the end of life; it was the reality no one could avoid.

 The resurrection of Jesus Christ.